socotecio/django-socio-grpc/docs/features/middlewares.rst

 Description
 -----------

-Middleware functions in Django allow you to process requests and responses globally before they reach the view or after they leave the view.
+Middleware functions in **Django** allow you to process requests and responses globally before they reach the view or after they leave the view.
-Middlewares in DSG are made to be compatible with Django ones for most cases, the difference is the argument being of type :func:`django_socio_grpc.request_transformer.GRPCRequestContainer`
+Middlewares in DSG are made to be compatible with **Django** ones for most cases, the difference is the argument being of type :func:`django_socio_grpc.request_transformer.GRPCRequestContainer`
-For more information see (`here <https://docs.djangoproject.com/en/5.0/topics/http/middleware/>`_).
+For more information see `Django documentation <https://docs.djangoproject.com/en/5.0/topics/http/middleware/>`_.

-To use a middleware, you need to add it to the `GRPC_MIDDLEWARE` list in your :ref:`DSG Settings <Available Settings>`.
+To use a middleware, you need to add it to the :ref:`GRPC_MIDDLEWARE<settings-grpc-middleware>` list in your :ref:`DSG Settings <Available Settings>`.
 The order of the middleware is important, as they will be executed in order.

 Available Middlewares
 ---------------------